 We ask that visitors continue to take reasonable precautions to keep everyone safe.
-Please do not visit if you are unwell – in particular with signs or symptoms of COVID-19, diarrhoea and vomiting or other infectious illnesses.
+Please do not visit if you are unwell – in particular with signs or symptoms of respiratory illnesses such as COVID-19 or flu, diarrhoea and vomiting or other infectious illnesses.

-For details of visiting in our maternity department please see the COVID-19 and pregnancy page.
+For details of visiting in our maternity department please see our Maternity page.

 Having family members or friends in hospital can be worrying so enquiries about patients can be made 24 hours a day by ringing 01204 390812.

 Staff on this main reception line can tell you which ward a patient is on and put you through to the ward.

 If several people need to know about a patient, it can be helpful to the hospital if just one person rings for the information, but staff are always there to help patients and visitors with any worries.

 We have signed up to the John’s Campaign allowing open visiting times for relatives and carers of patients with dementia.